Eva Van Eeghen. MA Couns. MBACP (Accred.).

 I hold a Master in Counselling degree from the University of East Anglia (UEA), which I gained following successful completion of the Post-Graduate Diploma in Person-Centred Counselling, also from the UEA.

 These trainings are accredited by the British Association for Counselling and Psychotherapy (BACP) of which I am a Registered and Accredited Member.

 I have taught on the Post-Graduate Certificate in Counselling course at the UEA.

 I now teach on the Introduction to Counselling Skills course and the Certificate in Counselling Skills course, both at the Norwich Centre.

-I am the Personal Development facilitator on the Diploma in Counselling course, also at the Norwich Centre.
+I am the Personal Development (PD) facilitator on the Diploma in Counselling course, also at the Norwich Centre.

 I have private practices in Diss and Norwich.

 Areas of counselling I deal with